lsst/ap_verify_ci_cosmos_pdr2/README.md

 Data from COSMOS PDR2 to test basic functionality of alert production.

-Contains HSC visits arbitrarily chosen from the second data release.
+Contains HSC visits arbitrarily chosen from the second data release's ultradeep fields.
 Because the data have not been selected in any way, this dataset may not be suitable for scientific validation.

 Relevant Files and Directories